JOIN US FOR THIS INAUGURAL

 - How to nurture the entrepreneurial spirit within your organisation to help drive intrapreneurialism.

-Deputy Director General Department of Premier and Cabinet Qld Government
+Assistant Director General Department of Housing & Public Works Corporate Services Qld Government

 Academia – Professor Brad Jackson

 Director of the Policy Innovation Hub and Professor of Social Innovation within Griffith Business School

 Brad Jackson is the Director of the Policy Innovation Hub and Professor of Social Innovation within the Griffith Business School.
 The Policy Innovation Hub promotes and facilitates close collaboration between Griffith University researchers, students and partners in industry, government and the community to create value for the residents and communities of Queensland, Australia and the Asia-Pacific region.

 Jackson has published six books—Management Gurus and Management Fashions, The Hero Manager, Organisational Behaviour in New Zealand, A Very Short, Fairly Interesting and Reasonably Cheap Book About Studying Leadership, Demystifying Business Celebrity and Revitalising Leadership.
 He has also co-edited the Sage Handbook of Leadership and Major Works in Leadership.
 He is a former co-editor of the journal, Leadership, and the former Vice-Chair of the International Leadership Association.

 Sustaining Intrapreneurialism through Collaborative Leadership.